jgehrcke/gipc/docs/index.rst

 .. _api_pipe_create:

-Creating a pipe and its handle-pair
+Creating a pipe and its handle pair
 ===================================

 .. automodule:: gipc